 The dominant structural trend at Callion is oriented NW-SE, with a major shear plane evident through the central section of the existing Callion pit leading to a broad zone of structural disruption.
-Additional small NW trending cross faults have been mapped in the southern section of the pit with minor metre scale sinistral movement.
-Geology mapping of ore drives by Western Mining Corporation in the 1950s show asymmetric drag folding and isoclinal folding.
+Additional small NW-trending cross faults have been mapped in the southern section of the pit with minor metre-scale sinistral movement.
+Geological mapping of ore drives by WMC in the 1950s show asymmetrical drag and isoclinal folding.